Depinning in the quenched Kardar-Parisi-Zhang class II: Field theory: Introduction

 This paper is organized as follows: In the next section \ref{sec:scalingtheory} we first define the field theory and review perturbation theory (section \ref{s:Model and Action}).
 We then summarize scaling arguments described in detail in the companion paper \cite{MukerjeeBonachelaMunozWiese2022} (section \ref{s:Scaling and anomalous exponents}).
-The effective disorder correlator is defined in section \ref{s:The renormalized correlator Delta(w)}, and the relation to directed percolation in section \ref{Link to directed percolation, exponents given in the literature, and other relations}, followed by a discussion of the effective action measured in simulations, section \ref{sec:simul}.
+The effective force correlator is defined in section \ref{s:The renormalized correlator Delta(w)}, and the relation to directed percolation in section \ref{Link to directed percolation, exponents given in the literature, and other relations}, followed by a discussion of the effective action measured in simulations, section \ref{sec:simul}.
 Section \ref{sec:fieldtheory} is dedicated to the field theory.
 We start with a reminder on the generation of the KPZ term from an anharmonic elasticity (section \ref{s:Generation of KPZ term from anharmonic elasticity}).
 All 1-loop contributions are given in section \ref{s:1-loop contributions}, with details relegated to appendix \ref{sec:diagrams}.
 Section \ref{s:Flow equations} establishes the flow equations.
 Necessary conditions for their solution are derived in section \ref{s:Necessary conditions for a fixed point, and bounds}, followed by an analytical solution in section \ref{solution-4-flow}, first giving the scheme (section \ref{Scheme}), and then explicit values in $d=1$ to $d=3$ (sections \ref{d=1} to \ref{d=3}).
 Tables summarize our findings in section \ref{Other properties}.
-We comment on the Cole-Hopf transformation (section \ref{s:Cole-Hopf}) before concluding in section \ref{s:Conclusions}.
+We comment on the Cole-Hopf transformation (section \ref{s:Cole-Hopf}), and present in layman terms physical insights from our work section \ref{sec:phys_insight}, before concluding in section \ref{s:Conclusions}.